Cornell on Emerging Markets

 Regional Integration Amid Growing Protectionism

 ISSUE NO. 15 by Iwan J. Azis* Over the last 30 years or so, openness and technological progress have fostered economic integration around the world.
-Regional integration, defined as […]
+Regional integration, defined as cross-border flows among neighboring countries, has also become more intense in some areas.
+But recent development puts the trend in question.
+Income inequality is growing, […]

 The Brazilian Productivity Anemia